Is Dublin worth a visit?

 Grafton Street is a famous street in Dublin, with a history in busking.
 You can find places to eat, pubs, and even the Irish Whiskey Museum on Grafton street.
 The street is flat, walkable and completely car-free, so it makes for a nice leisurely stroll.

-Dublin has some interesting museums which are well situated right downtown.
+Dublin has some interesting museums which are conveniently located right downtown, within walking distance of other attractions.

-• Dublina which shows how the Vikings lived when they settled in Dublin.
+- Dublina the Viking Museum, which shows how the Vikings lived when they settled in Dublin.
 It has interactive displays which are informative and interesting for adults, and fun to look at for kids

-Malahide Castle is located just 12 km ( miles) from the Dublin city centre.
+Malahide Castle dates back to the 12th century, and located just 12 km (7.4 miles) from the Dublin city centre.
 You can take a guided or self-guided tour of the castle, explore their butterfly garden, or their fairy garden (for kids.)
-There are different packages you can reserve on their website for the type of visit you want to have.

 You can get to Malahide Castle by driving (they have free parking) if you have a car.
 There’s also public transit to the castle from the city.
 Or, you can book this tour which will bring you there.